Aircraft / Douglas DC-4

 The Douglas DC-4 is a four piston-engined, long range propeller-driven airliner manufactured by Douglas Aircraft Company, which was originally headquartered in Santa Monica, California USA, then relocated to Long Beach, California USA.
 In 1967 the Douglas Aircraft Company merged with St Louis-based McDonnell Aircraft Corporation to become McDonnell Douglas Corporation.

-The Douglas DC-4 was the first aircraft type to deliver modern, non-seaplane based transatlantic passenger air service.
+In late 1945, several hundred C-54 aircraft were declared to be surplus, converted into civilian airliners, and resold to airlines around the world.
+The Douglas DC-4 quickly became the first aircraft type to provide proper modern, non-seaplane based transatlantic passenger air service.
 On 23-24 October 1945, American Export Airlines (AMEX) flew from New York to Bournemouth in Great Britain, via Gander and Shannon - LGA-YQX-SNN-BOH.
-Bournemouth-BOH was replaced by London-LHR in May 1946.
+(Bournemouth-BOH was replaced by London-LHR in May 1946.)
 Pan American Airways began offering its own transatlantic service a few days later.
-While the debut AMEX flight carried only 12 passengers, within five years over 300,000 passengers were making the crossing annually, and the flying boat became obsolete.
+While the debut AMEX flight carried only 12 passengers, within five years over 300,000 passengers were making the crossing annually.
+By 1950 the flying boat was rendered obsolete.

 Reference: Wikipedia.